South Yorkshire Junction Railway

 The South Yorkshire Junction Railway was a railway which ran from Wrangbrook Junction on the main line of the Hull and Barnsley Railway to near Denaby Main Colliery Village, South Yorkshire.
 It was nominally an independent company sponsored by the Denaby and Cadeby Colliery Company but was worked by the Hull and Barnsley Railway.

 History

-The S.Y.J.R. received its Act of Parliament on 14 August 1890, and opened for goods traffic on 1 September 1894 and for passengers on 1 December the same year.
+The SYJR received its act of Parliament, the South Yorkshire Junction Railway Act 1890 (53 & 54 Vict. c. ccxiii), on 14 August 1890, and opened for goods traffic on 1 September 1894 and for passengers on 1 December the same year.
 The passenger service lasted less than 9 years, the last trains running on 1 February 1903.
 Intermediate passenger stations were at Sprotborough and Pickburn and Brodsworth.

 The Hull and Barnsley Railway was absorbed into the North Eastern Railway in 1922 and then to the London and North Eastern Railway at the Grouping.

 Infrastructure

 The line was over 11 mi in length, with many embankments and cuttings, it also had steep uphill grades in the northerly direction at parts, including a 1 in 100 rise after Denaby, and another steep rise near Wrangbrook, 3 mi long being between built at a grade of 1 in 100 or 1 in 112.
 It crossed the Great Northern and Great Central Joint line 2+1/2 mi after Wrangbrook junction, a short tunnel "Cadeby Tunnel" was required around 1+1/2 mi from the Denaby end, being about 250 yd long.
 A branch to Brodsworth colliery was added in 1908 from Pickburn.